WELCOME TO GREAT SEDONA HIKES!

 information on the weather, location, what to do (besides hiking), etc. in

-you have comments or suggestions, or photos you think might be candidates for
+photos you think might be candidates for the website, or you are in Sedona and

 Web Page by William Bohan (email@example.com)

-send an email with your comments/suggestions/photos to Bill Entire website © copyright 2009, 2010, 2011 by Bill Bohan Disclaimer: This web site is intended to show some of the beauty of the hiking trails around Sedona, and is not intended to be used as an authoritative hiking guide.
-Road and trail conditions can and do change, and you are strongly encouraged to get up-to-date hiking information before you set out; the Sedona Chamber of Commerce Visitor's Center in uptown Sedona and the Forest Service Ranger Station located on State Route 179 are excellent sources of information.
+send an email with your comments/photos/questions to Bill Entire website © copyright 2005 - 2017 by William Bohan Disclaimer: This web site is intended to show some of the beauty of the hiking trails around Sedona, Arizona USA and is not intended to be used as an authoritative hiking guide.
+Road and trail conditions can and do change, and you are strongly encouraged to get up-to-date hiking information before you set out; our hiking guide, Great Sedona Hikes Revised 4th Edition, the Sedona Chamber of Commerce Visitor's Center in uptown Sedona and the Forest Service Ranger Station located on State Route 179 are excellent sources of information.
 Hikers are responsible for their own safety (see before you go).
 The contributors to "Great Sedona Hikes," and everyone associated with it directly or indirectly, disclaim any liability for damages, losses, or injuries that might occur to those using this website.